 Beautiful day to you church!

 I want to follow-up on this past Sunday morning and also encourage you for this new week.
-In my sermon, “Meet the Holy Spirit” I went through many characteristics of a person that the Holy Spirit processes.
+In my sermon, “Meet the Holy Spirit” I went through many characteristics of a person that the Holy Spirit possesses.
 He is not just some active force or abstract or metaphysical idea.
 He is not just a symbol of the presence and power of God, He IS the presence and power of God!
 I concluded the message with challenging all of us to consider/meditate on/pray about this question: “DO I WELCOME THE PRESENCE OF GOD?“.
 If you were not here and would like to hear the sermon, you may do so here– Conversations with John: Meet the Holy Spirit.
 We then had a precious time in worship as a response to the message.
 I feel such a need for our Body to not just learn about the Holy Spirit but even more so, experience the Holy Spirit!
 Again, I ask that each of us consider the question: Do I welcome the presence of God in my life?

 I also wanted to share this email with the church that I received from Joanne (Jacquart) Pyle this morning:

 Your teaching on the Holy Spirit was very good!
 It was a reminder to me again to “listen” to that voice of the Holy Spirit.
 In fact, for each new year I usually set goals, but this year I clearly heard only one to focus on.
 (This was hard for me because I’m a goal setter and list maker) I have hanging on the wall above my computer: “The Holy Spirit is speaking… Are you listening?”
 He has directed me in so many ways in the past and I’ve seen His miracles, but sometimes I get too busy and don’t “hear” those nudges of the Spirit.